cnf-sites/cnf-blog-congo/content/blog/apache-cxf-jaxws/apache-cxf-jaxws-log-soap-messages-log4j2/index.md

 ---
-title: "Apache CXF - JAX-WS - Logging Request and Response SOAP Messages using Log4j"
+title: "Apache CXF - JAX-WS - Logging Request and Response SOAP Messages using Log4j2"
-summary: "A code sample which shows how to configure Apache CXF to log the request and response SOAP messages using Log4j."
+summary: "A code sample which shows how to configure Apache CXF to log the request and response SOAP messages using Log4j2."
-url: /apache-cxf-jaxws-logging-request-response-soap-messages-log4j.html
+url: /apache-cxf-jaxws-logging-request-response-soap-messages-log4j2.html
-date: 2015-01-11
+date: 2015-01-10
-lastmod: 2015-01-11
+lastmod: 2015-01-10
 tags: ["posts", "apache cxf", "jax-ws"]
 draft: false
 aliases:
-  - /2014/09/jax-ws-cxf-logging-inbound-and-outbound.html
+  - /2015/01/jaxws-cxf-logging-inbound-outbound-soap-messages-log4j2.html
-  - /2015/01/jaxws-cxf-logging-request-response-soap-messages-log4j.html
+  - /2015/01/jaxws-cxf-logging-request-response-soap-messages-log4j2.html
-  - /jaxws-cxf-logging-request-response-soap-messages-log4j.html
+  - /jaxws-cxf-logging-request-response-soap-messages-log4j2.html
 ---

 [Apache CXF](https://cxf.apache.org/) uses Java SE Logging for both client- and server-side logging of SOAP requests and responses.
 Logging is activated by use of separate in/out interceptors that can be attached to the requester and/or provider as required.
 These interceptors can be specified either programmatically (via Java code and/or annotations) or via the use of configuration files.

-The following code sample shows how to configure CXF interceptors using Log4j for the [Hello World web service from a previous post](/jaxws-cxf-contract-first-hello-world-webservice-tutorial.html).
+The following code sample shows how to configure CXF interceptors using Log4j2 for the [Hello World web service from a previous post](/jaxws-cxf-contract-first-hello-world-webservice-tutorial.html).

 {{< alert "lightbulb" >}}
-An updated version of this blog post has been created that contains a [CXF logging example](/apache-cxf-logging-soap-request-response-fault-messages-example.html) which uses the new log features that were added since version 3.1.
+An updated version of this blog post has been created that contains a [CXF logging example]({{< ref "/blog/apache-cxf-jaxws/apache-cxf-jaxws-log-soap-messages-example" >}}) which uses the new log features that were added since version 3.1.
 {{< /alert >}}

 Tools used: